Apurv-Bajaj/hello-world/README.md

 This is my first interaction with Git and GitHub!
-It seems familiar and I'm already enjoying it!
+It seems familiar and looks great to work!